giuliov/pipeline-your-pipelines/doc/2-Hosts.md

 # Meta-pipelines - Part 1 - Docker Hosts

 The first step will be to setup an environment where we can run Docker and is the topic for this instalment.

-We need at least two kind of hosts: a Windows and a Linux machines.
+We need at least two kinds of hosts: a Windows and a Linux machines.
 Simple reason: you cannot run Windows containers on a Linux host, also running Linux containers on a Windows machine is inefficient (they truly run inside a virtual machine).
 Windows support for Docker is tied to specific kernel versions.
 My advice is to standardize on Windows Server 2019 as host.
 In this series I will setup the hosts in Azure for convenience, but you can have them on-premise or use a different cloud as well.

-The hosts ends having just three components installed
+The hosts ends having just three components installed :

 - Docker
 - Azure Pipeline Agent
 - PowerShell 6
 This latter will be used by the build pipeline script in part 3.

-If you need a primer on Docker there is plenty of resources, from the excellent [The Docker Book](https://dockerbook.com/) to the [official documentation](https://docs.docker.com/), Pluralsight courses, etc.
+If you need a primer on Docker there are plenty of resources, from the excellent [The Docker Book](https://dockerbook.com/) to the [official documentation](https://docs.docker.com/), Pluralsight courses, etc.

 ## Azure Pipelines